mecid/mecid.github.io/_posts/2021-04-07-designing-api-using-combine-framework.md

 #### PassthroughSubject
 *Future* publisher works excellent when you need to wrap the asynchronous task and deliver a single result.
 But what about the stream of values that we want to provide over time?
 We can't do that with *Future* publisher because it finishes its work as soon as it delivers the first result.
 We can handle this case with *PassthroughSubject*.

 *PassthroughSubject* is a publisher that you can use to inject values into a stream by calling its *send* method.
-We will use *PassthroughSubject* to design the APIs that provide value through time.
+We will use *PassthroughSubject* to design the APIs that provide values through time.
 For example, it might be user location or user heart rate.
 These values appear over time.

 ```swift
 final class HealthService1 {